-Top things to do in the Northern Territory
+Things to do and top attractions in the Northern Territory

 See the sunset at Uluru

-Standing 350 metres (1150 feet) high, ringed by ghost gum trees and waterholes, Uluru is a giant sandstone rock and a spiritual Dreaming site for the local Aboriginal Anangu people.
+Standing 350 metres (1,150 feet) high, ringed by ghost gum trees and waterholes, Uluru is a giant sandstone rock and a spiritual Dreaming site for the local Aboriginal Anangu people.
 Uluru is at its most captivating at sunset when the rock's surface shifts through a gamut of colours.
-Spend an afternoon walking the 10.6 kilometre (6.6 mile) base trail before relaxing at one of the two designated sunset viewing area.
+Spend an afternoon walking the 10.6-kilometre (6.6-mile) base trail before relaxing at one of the two designated sunset viewing areas.